How to Screenshot an Entire Webpage in Chrome (2026): 5 Methods

 Taking a screenshot of an entire webpage in Chrome is one of the most common tasks for anyone working on the web — whether you're archiving a landing page, documenting a bug, or saving a receipt.
 The problem is that Chrome doesn't make it obvious how to do this.
 There's no "Screenshot" button in the toolbar.

-In this guide, we'll walk through five different methods to capture a full webpage screenshot in Chrome, compare their strengths and limitations, and help you pick the right one for your workflow.
+In this guide, we'll walk through five different methods to capture an entire webpage screenshot in Chrome, compare their strengths and limitations, and help you pick the right one for your workflow.

 Why Regular Screenshots Don't Work for Full Pages